-They partnered with Keep Norfolk Beautiful to expand recycling at their high school.
-They also purchased recycling bins with an askHRgreen.org grant to supplement bins given by KNB and planned a Go Green Fair.
+They partnered with Keep Norfolk Beautiful to expand recucling at their high school.
+They also purchased recycling bins with askHRgreen grant to supplement bins They joined the Adopt-A-Spot program and cleaned given by KNB and planned a Go Green Fair.